 Release date: March 2018 | Rear camera: 12MP + 12MP | Front camera: 8MP | OIS: Yes | Rear camera aperture: f/1.5 + f/2.4 | Weight: 189g | Dimensions: 158.1 x 73.8 x 8.5 mm | Storage: 64/128/256GB

-The best camera phone overall: Want the best of the best?
-The good news is the best camera phone is actually one of the best phones that money can buy right now too.
+A superb camera phone: The Samsung Galaxy Note 9 Plus is a camera phone that is actually one of the best phones that money can buy right now too.
 This is the first time Samsung has embraced dual camera tech, and it uses two 12MP sensors paired together.

 The main sensor is particularly impressive with an aperture of f/1.5, and that does make for some incredible low-light photography so you can shoot at night.
 There’s also an impressive bokeh mode for portrait shots.
 That paired with great video recording, slow motion and AR emoji makes this our very favourite smartphone for photography.

 6. OnePlus 6T

 Release date: May 2018 | Rear camera: 16MP + 20MP | Front camera: 16MP | IS: Yes (one sensor) | Rear camera aperture: f/1.7 + f/1.7 | Weight: 177g | Dimensions: 155.7 x 75.4 x 7.8 mm | Storage: 128/256GB